ionic-team/capacitor-site/docs/guides/ads.md

 ---
-title: Ads in Capacitor Apps
+title: Advertisements in Capacitor Apps
+sidebar_label: Ads
 description: Adding Advertisements to your Capacitor app
 contributors:
   - mlynch
 ---

-# Advertisements in Capacitor Apps

 Many consumer apps need to display ads in order to generate revenue.